Clear-Bible/missional-ai/README.md

 Jonathan Robie, Sean Boisen, and Randall Tan of [Clear Bible, Inc](https://www.clear.bible/).

+## Quick Start

+**New to Colab/Jupyter Notebooks:** If you have never used Google Colaboratory or Jupyter notebooks, check out the [Getting Started](https://github.com/Clear-Bible/missional-ai/blob/main/00_getting_started.ipynb) tutorial, and click the 'Open in Colab' button at the top of the file.

+**Experienced with Colab/Jupyter Notebooks:** If you have used notebooks like this before, but you are new to MACULA Greek and Hebrew data, head to [MACULA Data Overview](https://github.com/Clear-Bible/missional-ai/blob/main/01_macula_data_overview.ipynb) to get started.

 ## Tutorial Abstract

 The original Greek and Hebrew texts are at the heart of Bible